 - Roll each banana in the melted chocolate and use a spoon to pour the chocolate over the banana to coat.
 Then immediately sprinkle almonds onto chocolate before it sets.

 - Freeze chocolate bananas for 30 minutes.

-- Serve or put them in an airtight container/Ziploc bag for up to a week.
+- Keep them in an airtight container or a plastic bag and keep in the freezer for a week.